 Montana Sapphires — History

-Since discovery of sapphires in Rock Creek in the late 1800s, the sapphires have been commercially mined on and off throughout the years.
-In more recent times, Gem Mountain has operated a fee-digging area, allowing rock hounds and hobbyists a chance to dig for sapphires directly from the mountain.
-While fee-digging on the mountain has stopped, visitors can still purchase sapphire gravel from Gem Mountain to find their own treasures.
-Gravel can be purchased on-site by the bucket, with all the tools needed supplied by Gem Mountain for sifting; or it can be taken home and sifted.
+Since the discovery of Sapphires in Rock Creek in the late 1800s, commercial mining has taken place intermittently over the years.
+In more recent times, Gem Mountain has operated as a popular fee-digging site, allowing rockhounds and hobbyists the opportunity to search for Sapphires directly from the mountain.
+While on-site fee-digging is no longer available, visitors can still purchase Sapphire gravel from Gem Mountain and sift through it to uncover their own treasures.
+Gravel can be bought on-site by the bucket, with all necessary tools provided, or taken home for a more leisurely search.